-Your third molars are more commonly called “wisdom teeth removal.”
+Your third molars are more commonly called your ‘Wisdom Teeth’.
+Wisdom teeth are developed after all of your other teeth.
 Usually appearing in the late teens or early twenties, third molars often lack the proper space in the jaw to erupt fully or even at all.
 This common condition is called impaction.
 When any tooth lacks the space to come through or simply develops in the wrong place of your jaw and becomes impacted, problems can arise.
 Primarily, damage to adjacent teeth and crowding occur.

 In certain cases, the wisdom tooth that cannot come through becomes inflamed under the gums and in the jawbone, causing a sac to develop around the root of the tooth that then fills with liquid.
 This can cause a cyst or an abscess if it becomes infected.
 If either of these situations goes untreated, serious damage to the underlying bone and surrounding teeth and tissues can result.

-A small percentage of the population do not even grow wisdom teeth.
-This is not to be a cause of concern, some people just do not grow them.
-Also, a percentage of people who have wisdom teeth do not encounter pain, gum swelling, or dental discomfort.
+A small percentage of the population does not even grow wisdom teeth.
+This should not be cause for concern.
+Additionally, some people who have wisdom teeth do not encounter pain, gum swelling, or dental discomfort.

-The removal of your wisdom teeth should not be painful with the use of proper anesthesia.
-If you do feel any sort of pain during the procedure, let your dentist know that you’re not fully numb.
+With proper anesthesia, the removal of your wisdom teeth should not be painful.
+If you do feel any sort of pain during the procedure, let Dr. Christ know that you’re not fully numb.
 In post procedure, you may incur some mild swelling, and pain.
 Heat pads in combination with ice pressed upon your cheeks may help with swelling and add comfort.

 You will want to avoid using straws, as the suction may cause your sockets to bleed.
 Colder foods will sooth your mouth.
-Spicy foods with seeds may cause irritation and infection.
-The more bland the food, the better.
-Applesauce, ice cream, and yogurt are safe to eat.
-Mash potatoes, and mild flavored soup are also acceptable.
+Avoid spicy foods with seeds that may cause irritation and infection.
+Mild/bland food is best – applesauce, ice cream, and yogurt are safe to eat and mashed potatoes and mild flavored soups are also acceptable.

 How to care for your teeth post-procedure